kgisl/pythonFDP/units/glossary.md

 [TOC]

 ## argument
-A value passed to a function (or method) when calling the function.
+> A value passed to a function (or method) when calling the function.
+> Contrast that with:  [parameter](#parameter) - a variable declared in a function (or method) for representing an argument.

 There are two kinds of argument:

-keyword argument: an argument preceded by an identifier (e.g. name=) in a function call or passed as a value in a dictionary preceded by **.
+**keyword argument:** an argument preceded by an identifier (e.g. name=) in a function call or passed as a value in a dictionary preceded by **.
 For example, 3 and 5 are both keyword arguments in the following calls to complex():